Imflac Tablets is a brand of medicine containing the active ingredients diclofenac sodium (anti-inflammatory medicines (NSAIDs)).

-- Aspirin (alao called ASA or acetylsalicylic acid)
+- Aspirin (also called ASA or acetylsalicylic acid)

 - Other salicylates

 If you take these medicines together with IMFLAC, they may cause unwanted side effects.
-If you need to take something for a headache or fever, it is usually okay to take paracetamol.
-If you are not sure ask your pharmacists or doctor.
+If you need to take something extra for a headache or fever, it is usually okay to take paracetamol.
+If you are not sure, ask your pharmacist or doctor.